 - Cognitive Response: Minimal cognitive improvements except during metabolic stress [14]

-- Brain Creatine: Higher baseline levels may limit supplementation benefits
+- Creatine Stores: Higher baseline endogenous creatine stores may limit supplementation benefits [12]

 Timeline for Benefits